HubReb/EPiQ-A/src/anwser_extraction/README.md

 # Anwser extraction

-There are two main tasks to extract accurate answers to preoprocessed questions in the retrieved articles:
+There are 2 main tasks to extract accurate answers to preoprocessed questions in the retrieved articles:
 1) retrieve informative/relevant paragraphs in the article, and 2) extract the exact answer span from those paragraphs.

-### Relevant paragraphs extraction
+### Extract the relevant paragraphs
 We use Okapi BM25 ([gensim.summarization.bm25](https://radimrehurek.com/gensim_3.8.3/summarization/bm25.html))

 ### Extract the extact answer span
-2 pre-trained models from transformers will tokenize the paragraph:
+We use 2 pre-trained models from transformers will tokenize the paragraph:
 * distilbert-base-uncased-squad2, or
 * bert-large-uncased-whole-word-masking-finetuned-squad

-We use the from transformers provided models(fine-tuned checkpoints):
+We use the models of transformers(fine-tuned checkpoints):
 * transformers.DistilBertForQuestionAnswering, or
 * transformers.BertForQuestionAnswering